Residents transform HDB spaces in bid to liven up the neighbourhood

 The team also received the Best Social Media Team prize of S$500 for effectively using social media to engage residents on their project.

-Mr Yap moved into the area about a year ago and embarked on this project with the hope of getting to know his neighbours.
+Mr Yeo moved into the area about a year ago and embarked on this project with the hope of getting to know his neighbours.

-“Seeing the interest and smiles of the residents has been rewarding,” said Mr Yap.
+“Seeing the interest and smiles of the residents has been rewarding,” said Mr Yeo.

 He said juggling his full-time job with building the project between January and March was "challenging", but thanked his dedicated team members.